Natural, Herbal Wormers and Worming Aids for Dogs and Cats to Prevent and Treat Infestations

 • 8 mg per every kg (per every 2.2 lbs) of body weight.

-Pumpkin (Pepitas) Seed or Oil
+Raw Pumpkin (Pepitas) Seeds or Pumpkin Seed Oil

 For dogs, puppies, cats and kittens

-• Antimicrobial support
+• Antimicrobial support.

-• Antioxidant support
+• Antioxidant support.

-• Nutrient support
+• Nutrient support.

-• Natural wormer
+• Natural wormer.

 For worming purposes, use pumpkin seed along with another natural wormer.
-Pumpkin seed on its own will not resolve an infestation of worms.

-• Grind the pumpkin seeds to a fine powder (you can use a mortar and pestle, a coffee grinder, a food processor, etc.);
+Grind the pumpkin seeds to a fine powder (you can use a mortar and pestle, a coffee grinder, a food processor, etc.).

 1. Add the ground pumpkin seeds to your dog or cat's food once a day for two weeks.